 Just like an IRA can technically be treated as a trust and use Treasury Direct to purchase I Bonds, a retirement investor can establish a Self-Directed IRA LLC to purchase I Bonds.

 Therefore, using Treasury Direct, the IRA owner can apply using the LLC name and LLC tax identification number.
-Treasury Direct does not request information on the owner of the LLC (the IRA), but simply requests info on the account manager, which can be the individual IRA owner.
+Treasury Direct does not request information on the owner of the LLC (the IRA) but simply requests info on the account manager, who can be the individual IRA owner.

 There is no guarantee that Treasury Direct will accept the submitted application in the name of the IRA or the Self-Directed IRA LLC.
 However, many IRA Financial clients have successfully purchased I Bonds with a Self-Directed IRA using Treasury Direct.
 IRA Financial clients using a Checkbook IRA to purchase I Bonds have had greater success with the account application process on Treasury Direct.